Sleep and eczema

 Sleep is vital for anyone’s health, but when you have severe eczema, trying to go to bed can be extremely uncomfortable.
-Without enough sleep, not only can your health and mental well-being worsen, but your eczema can worsen too.
+Without enough sleep, not only can your health and mental well-being suffer, but your eczema can get worse too.

-A study published in the Journal of Investigative Dermatology that surveyed nearly 35,000 adults revealed that those with eczema reported greater incidences of sick days, doctor visits, daytime sleeping, and insomnia.
-Disturbed sleep associated with eczema is also associated with increased risk for psychological disorders and workplace accidents.
+A study published in the Journal of Investigative Dermatology that surveyed nearly 35,000 adults revealed that people with eczema had a higher chance of fatigue, daytime sleepiness, and insomnia.
+The study also reported that there were greater incidences of sick days reported and doctor visits related to disturbed sleep associated with eczema.
+Also found was an increased risk for psychological disorders and workplace accidents.

 A good night’s sleep doesn’t have to elude you when you have severe eczema.
-Here are some tips you can try to catch more Zzz’s and achieve high-quality sleep.
+Here are some tips you can try to catch more Zzz’s and have a better night’s sleep.

 - Adjust your thermostat before you go to bed.
 This can include turning off a heater or turning down the temperature anywhere from 3 to 5 degrees.